 We have created a useful guide answering all of those questions.
 You can view “Post-holiday quarantine: Guidance for employers” here.

 Unfortunately, the impact of COVID-19 is being felt by UK businesses on a daily basis.
 Percy Hughes & Roberts want to help business owners and employers as much as possible during this pandemic to help ensure the smooth running of businesses in our community.
 If you have any employment law questions relating to COVID-19, get in touch today to find out how we can assist.

-At Percy Hughes & Roberts, our Head of Employment, Sarah Simcott, boasts years of experience and promises a confidential, friendly, and honest approach to all issues within the employment law field.
+At Percy Hughes & Roberts we boast years of experience and promise a confidential, friendly, and honest approach to all issues within the employment law field.